stolostron/cm-cli/README.md

 #### Using ClusterPools

-ClusterPools maintain a configurable and scalable number of OpenShift clusters in a hibernating state.  `cm` exposes the capability to create, view, consume clusters from, and destroy clusterpools.
+ClusterPools maintain a configurable and scalable number of OpenShift clusters in a hibernating state.  `cm` exposes the capability to create, view, consume clusters from, and destroy ClusterPools.

 To create a ClusterPool, see `cm create <clusterpool/cp> --help` for all options.
 You can view your created ClusterPools with `cm get <clusterpool/cp>`.